Lizzydapsy/R-for-Data-Analysis/README.md

 <br/><br/><br/><br/>

 ###   Aim
 The aim of this course is to give an introduction to using R programming language for analyzing data in RStudio, focusing on basic Statistics and Data Visualization.
+It is assumed that you understand the data types and be able to draw conclusions from data results.
+The goal here is to show you how to use R to visualize your data and teach you some basic statistics.
+We will not be explaining in details the suitability of data types to various statistics and the types of hypothesis that can be tested with the different statistics.

 ###   Overview
 The accelerated increase in the data generated from high-throughput scientific experiments has led to the need for people in academia and industry to upskill themselves with R programming language for manipulating and visualizing data.
 Thereby, making R an excellent programming languages to consider for data analysis.